-- Are generally a good person that will have a positive impact on Berlin/Germany.
+- Are someone that will have a positive impact (mostly economically) on Berlin/Germany.

 This means that your application doesn't have to be perfect.
 And even if it isn't good enough to get your freelance visa, the Ausländerbehörde typically grants a grace period of anywhere between a few weeks or even months to sort yourself out.